 Reticular veins are 1 to 2 millimeters in size and are the greenish color veins and are often visible on the skin surface.
-In actuality these veins are in the sub dermal area of the skin and many times associated with spider veins.
-The Reticular veins transmit high pressure usually from a deepers source to the visible spider vein complex.
+In actuality, these veins are in the subdermal area of the skin and many times associated with spider veins.
+The Reticular veins transmit high pressure usually from a deeper source to the visible spider vein complex.

 Why Do Spider Veins Keep Coming Back?